Short hairpin RNA (shRNA) knockdown reagents

 Ribonucleic acid is harvested 48 hours after infection, and the efficiency of knockdown is assessed by quantitative real-time polymerase chain reaction.
 Western blotting may be used if well-characterized antibodies are available.

 Inducible shRNA knockdown reagents

 The Sigma-Aldrich Mission group has recently made available an isopropyl beta-D-thiogalactopyranoside (IPTG) inducible vector backbone, into which hairpin sequences from traditional shRNA constructs can be cloned.
-This service is thus far offered only as a custom feature, but it is possible (and recommended) that investigators choose constructs from the available Mission shRNA knockdown library that they have already characterized to insert into the new inducible backbone.
+This service is thus far offered only as a custom feature, but it is possible (and recommended by the RNA Interference Core) that investigators choose constructs from the available Mission shRNA knockdown library that they have already characterized to insert into the new inducible backbone.